 What are Symptoms of Varicose Veins?

-Otherwise known as varicoses or varicosities, varicose veins are abnormal veins that are enlarged or dilated due to overfilling with blood.
+Otherwise known as varicosities, varicose veins are abnormal veins that are enlarged or dilated due to overfilling with blood.
 The blood overflow is caused by failing vein valves that can no longer pump blood at an efficient pressure to reach the heart.
-Varicose veins can be painful with a blue, purple, or red color that spreads most commonly down the legs.
+Varicose veins can be painful with a blue, purple, or red color that most commonly spreads down the legs.
 Believe it or not, Varicose veins are extremely common in the United States.
 Over 50% of Americans over the age of 50 will at one point experience some form of varicose veins.

 Symptoms of Varicose Veins: